Semrush helps you:

 (I don’t have any live Schema, so that report doesn’t appear for me).

-Technical SEO is one of those things that’s important for ALL sites… but doubly so for ecommerce.
 That’s because ecommerce sites tend to have LOTS of pages.
 And all of those pages increase the changes that technical SEO issues will crop up.

 Not only that, but most ecommerce pages don’t have that many backlinks pointing to them.
 Which means that technical SEO is often the “tiebreaker” on Google’s first page.
-For example, if you and your competitor are neck-and-neck, a technical SEO issue can be the difference between the 4th spot and a coveted #1 ranking.

-That’s why regular technical SEO site audits are key.
+That’s why regular technical SEO Site Audits are key.

 How to Run a Technical SEO Audit on an Ecommerce Website